zeflash/SublimeLinter/README.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Following are notes specific to individual linters that you should be aware of:

-* **JavaScript** – This linter runs `jshint <http://jshint.org>`_ using JavaScriptCore on Mac OS X or node.js on other platforms, which can be downloaded from [the node.js site](http://nodejs.org/#download).
+* **JavaScript** – If the "javascript_linter" setting is "jshint", this linter runs `jshint <http://jshint.org>`_ using JavaScriptCore on Mac OS X or node.js on other platforms, which can be downloaded from `the node.js site <http://nodejs.org/#download>`.
 After installation, if node cannot be found by SublimeLinter, you may have to set the path to node in the "sublimelinter\_executable\_map" setting.
 See "Configuring" below for info on SublimeLinter settings.

+  If the "javascript_linter" setting is "gjslint", this linter runs the `closure linter (gjslint) <https://developers.google.com/closure/utilities/docs/linter_howto>`_.
+After installation, if gjslint cannot be found by SublimeLinter, you may have to set the path to gjslint in the "sublimelinter\_executable\_map" setting.

-    You may want to modify the options passed to jshint.
-This can be done globally or on a per-project basis by using the **jshint_options** setting.
-Refer to the jshint.org site for more information on the configuration options available.
+  You may want to modify the options passed to jshint or gjslint.
+This can be done globally or on a per-project basis by using the **jshint_options** or **gjslint_options** setting.
+Refer to the jshint.org site or run ``gjslint --help`` for more information on the configuration options available.

 * **ruby** – If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the ``sublimelinter_executable_map`` setting.
 See "Configuring" below for more info.